 - Pay all of your bills on time, every time.

 - Open new credit only when you need it.

 It’s also important to check your credit report consistently for errors, regardless of which credit tier you fall into.
-You can pick up your free credit report at MyBankrate.com.
+Get a free copy of your credit report at Bankrate.

 Look for the best financing

-Once you start shopping, get quotes from multiple lenders and aim to get the lowest rate possible.
-Even a small difference in interest rate can have a significant impact on the amount you pay over the life of the loan.
+Once you start shopping for auto loans, get quotes from multiple lenders and aim for the lowest rate possible.
+Even a small difference in the interest rate can have a significant impact on how much you pay over the life of the loan.

 The bottom line

-While it’s possible to get a car loan with subprime or deep subprime credit, you’ll be better off financially in the long-run if you can wait out purchasing a vehicle until your credit improves.
+While it’s possible to get a car loan with subprime or deep subprime credit, you’ll be better off if you can hold off buying a vehicle until your credit score improves.

-Putting a hefty down payment on a vehicle can also lift some of the financial burden of financing.
+Making a hefty down payment on a vehicle also can alleviate some of the burden of car payments.
 Overall, prime and super prime borrowers receive the most car loans and the best rates.